 - Ampyra: Ampyra was approved by the FDA in January 2010 for the improvement of walking in people with MS. This was demonstrated by an increase in walking speed.
-To our knowledge, Ampyra is the first and only product indicated to improve walking in people with MS. We intend to commercially launch Ampyra in the U.S. in March 2010, using our own specialty sales force.
-Under our 2009 Collaboration Agreement, Biogen Idec has the right to develop and commercialize Ampyra in markets outside the U.S. In January 2010, Biogen Idec announced that it submitted an MAA to the EMA and an NDS to Health Canada for Ampyra, known outside the U.S. as fampridine. - Zanaflex Capsules and Zanaflex tablets: Sales of Zanaflex Capsules, which we launched in April 2005, and Zanaflex tablets increased from \$53.4 million for the year ended December 31, 2008 to \$58.3 million for the year ended December 31, 2009.
-Our Zanaflex Capsules and Zanaflex tablets commercial operations were cash flow positive in 2008 and 2009.
-Both products are FDA-approved as short-acting drugs for the management of spasticity, a symptom of many CNS disorders, including MS and SCI.
-These products contain tizanidine, one of the two leading drugs used to treat spasticity.
-We expect sales of Zanaflex Capsules will decline in 2010 due to increasing managed care pressure, among other factors. - Managed Markets and Sales Force: Our field-based sales force, which we expect to expand to 100 professionals in March 2010, will market both Ampyra and Zanaflex Capsules in the U.S. and will call primarily on neurologists and on other specialists and prescribers who treat patients with MS and other conditions that involve spasticity.
+To our knowledge, Ampyra is the first and only product indicated to improve walking in people with MS. Ampyra was made commercially available in the U.S. in March 2010, using our own specialty sales force, and had net revenue of \$133.1 million for the year ended December 31, 2010.
+Under our 2009 Collaboration Agreement, Biogen Idec has the right to develop and commercialize Ampyra in markets outside the U.S. - Zanaflex Capsules and Zanaflex tablets: Our Zanaflex Capsules, which we launched in April 2005, and Zanaflex tablets, which we also sell, are FDA-approved as short-acting drugs for the management of spasticity, a symptom of many CNS disorders, including MS and SCI.
+These products contain tizanidine hydrochloride, one of the two leading drugs used to treat spasticity.
+Combined net revenue for the year ended December 31, 2010 was \$48.5 million. - Managed Markets and Sales Force: Ampyra is being marketed in the U.S. through our own field-based specialty sales force, and commercial infrastructure, which is also responsible for sales and marketing of Zanaflex Capsules.
+We completed expansion of our sales force in March 2010 and currently have approximately 100 sales representatives in the field calling on a priority list of approximately 10,000 physicians.
+These are primarily neurologists and other specialists and prescribers who treat patients with MS and other conditions that involve spasticity.
 We employ a separate, field-based team responsible for payer strategy, as well as contracting and account management of managed care organizations, pharmacy benefit managers, specialty pharmacies, wholesale drug distribution customers, the Veterans Affairs institutions and the Department of Defense (DOD).
-For Zanaflex Capsules, we also engage a small, dedicated sales force of pharmaceutical telesales professionals to contact primary care physicians, specialty physicians and pharmacists. - Preclinical Programs: We have three preclinical programs focused on novel approaches to repair damaged components of the CNS.
-We believe all of our preclinical programs-neuregulins, remyelinating antibodies and chondroitinase-have broad potential applicability and have the potential to be first-in-class therapies.
+For Zanaflex Capsules, we also engage a small, dedicated sales force of pharmaceutical telesales professionals to contact primary care physicians, specialty physicians and pharmacists. - Research and Development Programs: We have three research and development programs focused on novel approaches to repair damaged components of the CNS.
+We believe all of our research and development programs neuregulins, remyelinating antibodies and chondroitinase have broad potential applicability and have the potential to be first-in-class therapies.
 While these programs were initially focused on MS and SCI, we believe they may be applicable across a number of CNS disorders, including stroke and traumatic brain injury, because many of the mechanisms of tissue damage and repair are similar.
-In addition, we believe that these programs may have applicability beyond the CNS, including in such fields as cardiology, oncology, orthopedics and ophthalmology.
-We expect to file an IND for GGF2 for the treatment of heart failure in early 2010.
-Assuming this IND is accepted by the FDA, we then expect to initiate a Phase 1 study of GGF2 in heart failure patients.
+In addition, we believe that these programs may have applicability beyond the nervous systems, including in such fields as cardiology, oncology, orthopedics and ophthalmology.
+In March 2010, we filed an Investigational New Drug (IND) application for Glial Growth Factor 2 (GGF2), the lead product candidate for our neuregulins program, as a therapy for heart failure, and in April 2010 the IND became effective.
+We enrolled the first patient in a Phase 1 clinical trial for GGF2 in December 2010.
+If we are able to establish a proof of concept for treatment of heart failure through human clinical studies, we may decide to develop the product either by entering into a partnership, most likely with a cardiovascular-focused company, or by developing it on our own.
+We also are continuing with research on potential neurology indications for GGF2.
+Our other research and development programs have not yet advanced to clinical trials.